ahovren/HovrenPhishingTool/README.md

 - **Services**: A detailed description of the cybersecurity services provided.
 - **Contact Us**: A form to allow visitors to get in touch.
 - **Login**: Access control to specific tools and resources, such as the phishing tool.
-- **Phishing Tool**: A simulated phishing campaign creator, accessible to logged-in users only.
+- **Phishing Tool**: A simulated phishing campaign creator, accessible to logged-in and verified users only.

 ## Tech Stack
 - **HTML**: Structure of the web pages.